 Due to the location of those British ferry ports, travelling to Europe with your car via Holland will probably be way more convenient for most northerners and Scots, at least compared with getting there via England’s south coast ferry ports.

-Travelling to Europe with your car: when to take a ferry to Holland or France?
+Should I take a ferry to Holland or France?

-Of course getting to Europe with your car can also be achieved via other UK ferry routes too.
-If Holland or Germany are your final destinations, it probably makes most sense to take a direct ferry to Holland.
-However, if you live down south and can easily take a Dover/Calais or Dover/Dunkirk ferry instead, this may be the better option, as it’s only then a 3-4 hour onward drive through Belgium to Amsterdam (less of course if you’re visiting southern Holland or Belgium itself).
+If you live down south though, and can easily take a Dover/Calais or Dover/Dunkirk ferry instead, these ports may be the better option, as it’s only then a 3-4 hour onward drive through Belgium to Amsterdam (less if you’re visiting southern Holland or Belgium itself).

-Alright, alright, so who’s running the show?
+So who’s running the show?
 Below, you’ll find details about each ferry operator and the routes they cover, so you can book your ferry tickets to the Netherlands quickly and simply…

 -